rocketshipapps/hardenedpaste/README.markdown

 ## Exceptions

-The Protected Paste and Rocketship logos, trademarks, domain names, and other brand features used in this program cannot be reused without permission and no license is granted thereto.
+The Hardened Paste and Rocketship logos, trademarks, domain names, and other brand features used in this program cannot be reused without permission and no license is granted thereto.